kfeldmann/cloudwatch-gateway/README.md

 First take a look at
 [the units that CloudWatch supports](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Unit) and choose the appropriate one for your metric.

-All you have to do is periodically write a three-word line to the named pipe, `/var/opt/cloudwatch-gateway`.
+Create a script (in any language) to measure your metric value(s).
+Then simply add that script to the `cloudwatch-gateway/monitors/<OS>/enabled` directory.
+The script should run once (not loop) and write its metrics to `stdout`.
+The `run-monitors` cron job will run your custom monitor script every minute and pipe the output to the cloudwatch-gateway.

-The format is:
+The format of the metrics to be fed to `cwg` is:
 ```
 <MetricName> <NumericValue> <Unit>
 ```
+Multiple metrics can be sent at once, as long as they are separated by newlines.

 Example:
 ```